Devanshi-cloud/ruok-aws/frontend/README.md

 - **Barriers to Effective Self-Care** - Without proper emotional identification and support tools, individuals struggle to develop healthy coping mechanisms and emotional regulation strategies

 ## Our Solution 💡

-Ru-Ok bridges this gap by providing a sophisticated yet accessible platform that meets users wherever they are on their mental health journey.
+Sahayak bridges this gap by providing a sophisticated yet accessible platform that meets users wherever they are on their mental health journey.
 We're building a comprehensive emotional wellness ecosystem that combines precision tracking with intelligent support.

 ## Current Features 🔍

 ### Precision Emotion Tracking

 - Choose from 300+ carefully curated emotions to accurately identify your feelings
 - Move beyond generic mood categories to understand your emotional nuances
 - No more settling for "fine" when your emotions deserve better description

 ### Smart Categorization System

 Classify emotions with contextual tags across three key categories:

 - Activity: What you were doing when you felt this emotion
 - Place: Where you were when the emotion occurred
 - People: Who you were with during the emotional experience

 Build comprehensive emotional context for better pattern recognition

 ### AI Companion Chat (Sage)

 - Context-aware chatbot that understands your emotional journey
 - Remembers your previous check-ins and provides personalized guidance
 - Available 24/7 for emotional support and conversation